Auction-Nudge/wordpress/readme.txt

 == Screenshots ==

+1. Displaying additional item information.
-1. Promote your eBay items on your site.
+2. Promote your eBay items on your site.
-2. Customize using Block options and preview from admin.
 3. Create and preview Shortcodes using the Shortcode Generator.
+4. Live preview your Block from admin.
-4. A default eBay username saves time!
+5. A default eBay username saves time!

 == Changelog ==